 Mission & History

-In the fall of 2004, the Bergen Performing Arts Center reopened the doors of the former John Harms Center, long considered one of the leading cultural institutions in North Jersey.
-Founded on April 30, 2003, bergenPAC was begun by a small group of dedicated individuals.
-Led by Frank Huttle III, they were determined to preserve this special theater that had brought some of the world’s finest performing artists “right next door” for so many years.
+In the fall of 2004, the 1,367 seat Bergen Performing Arts Center reopened the doors of the former John Harms Center, long considered one of the leading cultural institutions in North Jersey.
+Founded on April 30, 2003, a small group of dedicated individuals led by its Founder, Frank Huttle III, and joined by Edmondo Schwarz, Robert Cook, Sam Mann, Chris Yegen and Donald Aronson, were determined to preserve this special theater that had brought some of the world’s finest performing artists “right next door” for so many years.

-Spring 1930 saw the advent of “talking” movies at the Fox Plaza, as it was known then.
-During the Forties the war effort was supported with patriotic films.
+The theater originally opened as the Englewood Plaza movie theater on November 22, 1926.
 United Artists purchased the building in 1967 and kept the doors open through 1973, when it closed.
 Through the efforts of a group of local citizens under the leadership of John Harms, the John Harms Center came to life on October 10, 1976 with the performance of the Russian pianist, Lazar Berman.

 The John Harms Center was one of the largest performing arts centers in New Jersey.
 Its closing on April 14, 2003 left a gaping hole in the area’s cultural life.